 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full privacy policy here.

 Seoul, South Korea – a metropolis where modernity and tradition coexist harmoniously.
-The city is known for its magnificent palaces, vibrant markets, impressive museums, and much more.
-However, beyond these well-known attractions lie hidden treasures and extraordinary experiences waiting to be discovered.
-An abundance of lesser-known gems and activities unveil a different side of Seoul.
-From experiencing Korean gaming culture to visiting charming cafes, this captivating metropolis offers surprises at every turn for those seeking an off-the-beaten-path adventure.
+The city is known for its beautiful palaces, lively markets, impressive museums, and much more.
+However, beyond these well-known attractions are unique and off-the-beaten-path experiences for travelers who enjoy breaking off from the crowds.
+From experiencing Korean gaming culture to visiting charming cafes, this captivating city offers surprises for those who want to experience what they can’t experience anywhere else in the world.
 As a local living in Korea for 3 years, I’ve put together my ultimate bucket list of unique things to do in Seoul.
-You won’t have these same experiences anywhere else in the world.

 This list is especially great for repeat visitors or those looking for off-the-beaten-path experiences.
 If it’s your first time in Seoul or you want to focus on the highlights, check out my list of the top things to do in Seoul.